 Science planning is integrated into a cross curricular approach.
-Topics run on a one year cycle, with each area of science being covered every term.
-Teachers collaborate to produce teaching frameworks and medium term planning for each topic which ensures an even coverage of science throughout the year.
+Half termly topics run on a 2 yearly cycle, each areas of science is covered every term.
+Teachers collaborate to produce teaching frameworks and medium term planning, for each topic which ensures an even coverage of science throughout the year.

 Short term planning is undertaken by all staff using the agreed format.
 The essential elements of all short term planning are: objectives, outcomes, differentiation, resources, learning tasks, key skills and enterprise skills.
 The learning objectives relate to the National Curriculum.
+The success criteria is taken from the level descriptors.
 Teachers assess against these objectives and their marking refers to the success criteria for each lesson.